Circular Array Technique

 Thought Exercise

-Is the efficiency of adding and removing elements at the head of an array really limited to $O(N)$?
+Is the efficiency of adding or removing elements from the head of an array really limited to ?

-We often say that the time complexity for adding and removing elements at the head of an array is because it requires shifting elements.
-However, if we use a circular array, we can actually achieve adding and removing elements at the head with a time complexity of .
+It is often said that the time complexity for adding or removing elements from the head of an array is due to the need to shift elements.
+However, by using a circular array, it is actually possible to achieve these operations in time complexity.

-Of course, this implementation of a circular array only provides methods like addFirst
+Of course, the circular array implementation mentioned above only provides methods like addFirst

 , removeFirst